11 Days Rwanda Safari: Gorilla trekking and Wildlife tour

 In Butare, you will be taken to a local restaurant for some Rwandese food.
 There are also opportunities both in Butare and along the way, to visit handicraft workshops and local markets to see what the local people are producing.

-After lunch you will continue your drive to the Forest; check into your accommodation and rest up.
+After lunch you will continue your drive to the Forest; check into your accommodation for dinner and overnight.

 Lunch at Gisakura Guest House, next to the Tea Plantation.

 After lunch there is a choice of either a forest walk or a visit to the tea plantation; if time permits, both are possible.
-When you have completed your afternoon activities, your guide will take you back to your accommodation for a rest.
+When you have completed your afternoon activities, your guide will take you back to your accommodation for dinner and overnight.